-In 1994, billionaire Sir James Goldsmith launched The Referendum Party, the first and most ambitious political campaign ever undertaken to secure for the British people the right to vote on the European Union.
+In 1994, the Anglo-French billionaire and MEP, Sir James Goldsmith, launched The Referendum Party, the most ambitious political campaign ever undertaken to secure for the British people the right to vote on leaving the European Union.
+He asked Patrick Robertson to put his plans into action.

-In the run-up to the 1997 election, under the direction of Sir James’ Chief-of-Staff, Patrick Robertson, The Referendum Party created from scratch a national political organisation that was chaired by former Conservative Party treasurer, Lord McAlpine.
-By May 1997 the party had recruited 547 parliamentary candidates, trained 180 political agents and opened ten regional offices, with 160,000 signed-up supporters and a fully staffed office at Westminster.
-Its £20 million media campaign produced under Bernard Shrimsley 25 million copies of “Referendum Now”, a newspaper that the party distributed to every household in Britain, five million copies of a VHS tape called “The Most Important Video You’ll Ever Watch”, and the biggest national newspaper advertising campaign of any political party.
-On the eve of the election, The Referendum Party held the biggest political rally since the war at Alexandra Palace.
+In the run-up to the 1997 election, under Patrick’s direction, The Referendum Party created from scratch a national political organisation capable of fighting an election against the established political parties.
+Chaired by former Conservative Party treasurer, Lord McAlpine, and led by Sir James, the party recruited and trained 547 parliamentary candidates and 180 political agents, opened ten regional offices served by a fully-staffed HQ at Westminster, and signed-up more than 160,000 registered supporters.
+The Referendum Party’s £20 million media campaign, launched in 1996, produced twenty-five million copies of the newspaper “Referendum Now” posted to every household in Britain, six million VHS tapes of a compelling film called “The Most Important Video You’ll Ever Watch”, and the biggest media advertising campaign of any political party.
+On the eve of the election, The Referendum Party held a rally of 12,000 supporters at Alexandra Palace, the largest political gathering of any party since the war.

 and the Referendum Party